Sienci-Labs/Resources/lmmk2/lmk2-advanced/ytsb-lmk2-tool-changing.md

 </tr>
 <tr>
 <td>X?.??Y?.??</td>
 <td>Moves bit to a defined XY position.
 This is the location of your tool change.
-CHANGE THIS to a position in which the stock material hasn’t been cut, and is accessible.</td>
+CHANGE THIS to a position in which the stock material hasn't been cut, and is accessible.</td>
 </tr>
 <tr>
 <td>M0;</td>